Jake Marisnick guns down Jacoby Ellsbury in game-winning play at the plate

 Let’s start at the end of Houston’s 3-2 victory, because, really, this throw from Jake Marisnick with two outs in the ninth inning is all anyone is going to want to talk about.

-The Astros entered the bottom half of the final frame trailing 3-1, but with a few of their best hitters due up.
+The Yankees entered the bottom half of the final frame trailing 3-1, but with a few of their best hitters due up.
 After Aaron Hicks and Jacoby Ellsbury made it to second and third, Gary Sanchez came up to the plate as the winning run.
 Sanchez drilled a 1-1 slider from Ken Giles into left field that scored Hicks and put the Yankees in a position to send Ellsbury home.

 That’s when left fielder Jake Marisnick picked up the ball mid stride and threw a bullet to home plate.